-Insurance – one the most understood and misunderstood products in the market place.
+Insurance – simultaneously one of the most understood and misunderstood products in the market place.
 Everybody needs it - especially auto and home as required by law.
-Life insurance and health insurance is not a legal requirement so many people tend to put off till tomorrow what should be done today.
-Most insurance has a time element involved or a risk element.
+Life insurance and health insurance are not a legal requirement so many people tend to put it off until tomorrow whereas it should have been done today.
+Most insurance programs have a time element involved or a risk element.
 For instance, auto insurance is relativity inexpensive unless you have caused an accident - then the premium rises.
 The same applies to home insurance.

 Common Types of Insurance

-Group Insurance is usually and most often obtained through and employer.
+Group Insurance is usually and most often obtained through an employer.
 The premium is shared with all employees (which is why it is usually mandatory and less expensive than personal insurance).
-Risk assessment also occurs with group insurance.
-If a company has a lot of employee claims the premium will likely rise.
-If it gets to expensive for the employer, they will start downloading (sharing) the cost of the premium with employees.
+A risk assessment also occurs with group insurances.
+If a company has a lot of employees claims the premium will likely rise.
+If it gets too expensive for the employer, they will start downloading (sharing) the cost of the premium with employees.
 Larger groups seemingly get better rates - that is only because 1000 employees have a “larger share group” than 100 employees.

 Whole Life as you might expect from the name is for the whole of life.
-Most whole life polices generate a cash value within the policy.
-This cash value accumulates tax free* which makes it useful over and above the benefit as an estate planning tool.
-Life insurance benefits are transferred to the beneficiary tax free which also by-passes probate.
+Most whole life policies generate a cash value within the policy.
+This cash value accumulates as tax-free* which makes it useful over and above the benefit as an estate planning tool.
+Life insurance benefits are transferred to the beneficiary as tax-free which also by-passes probate.

 Universal Life is something of a hybrid permanent insurance policy but has some unique characteristics giving it value in certain situations.
 For instance, you can overfund UL and acquire larger cash values in the policy than Whole Life.
 Often you have investment choices not available with Whole Life.